Oromis/touch-vtt/README.md

    device in the middle of the table, install TouchVTT and you'll be good to go!
  - You like playing on your couch where a touch device is just so much more convenient than a laptop

+### Compatibility with other modules

+This module changes the behavior of several aspects of FoundryVTT by overriding many methods (especially wall and measurement controls at the moment).
+I implemented all that with compatibility to other modules in mind by using [libWrapper](https://foundryvtt.com/packages/lib-wrapper/).
+If you experience any issues that could stem from module incompatibility, please install and activate libWrapper.

 Disclaimer: I also made the "Touch20" browser extension for Roll20, TouchVTT is my contribution to FoundryVTT.

 Feel free to suggest features and report bugs via Github issues!